Double metasurfaces and Optimal transport: Introduction

 \section{Introduction}

-The purpose of this paper is to apply the theory of optimal transport (OT) to solve problems in optics concerning metasurfaces.
-Metasurfaces, or metalenses, are ultra-thin optical devices built with nano-structures to focus light in imaging.
-They introduce abrupt phase changes on the scale of the wavelength along the optical path to bend light in unusual ways.
-This contrasts with conventional lenses, where the problem is to determine the lens faces so that a gradual phase change accumulates as the wave propagates inside the lens, reshaping the scattered wave as desired.
-The subject of metalenses is an active area of current research in engineering and holds great potential for imaging applications.
-Metalenses are thinner than a sheet of paper and much lighter than glass, and they could revolutionize optical imaging devices—from microscopes to virtual reality displays and cameras, including those in smartphones; see, for example, \cite{science-runner-ups-2016}, \cite{2107planaroptics:capasso}, and \cite{Chen_broadband}.
+The purpose of this paper is to apply the theory of optimal transport (OT) to solve optical problems involving metasurfaces.
+Metasurfaces, or metalenses, are ultrathin optical devices built from nanostructures to manipulate light for imaging applications.
+They introduce abrupt phase changes on the scale of the wavelength along the optical path, bending light in ways not available to conventional lenses.
+By contrast, in a conventional lens the faces are chosen so that a gradual phase change accumulates as the wave propagates through the material, reshaping the scattered wave as desired.
+Metalenses are an active area of engineering research and hold great potential for imaging applications.
+They can be thinner than a sheet of paper and much lighter than glass, and they have the potential to transform optical imaging devices---from microscopes to virtual-reality displays and cameras, including those in smartphones; see, for example, \cite{science-runner-ups-2016}, \cite{2107planaroptics:capasso}, and \cite{Chen_broadband}.

-Mathematically, a metalens can be modeled as a pair $(\Gamma, \Phi)$, where $\Gamma$ is a surface in three-dimensional space represented as the graph of a $C^2$ function $u$, and $\Phi$ is a $C^1$ function defined in a small neighborhood of $\Gamma$, known as the phase discontinuity.
+Mathematically, a metalens can be modeled as a pair $(\Gamma, \Phi)$, where $\Gamma$ is a surface in three-dimensional space represented as the graph of a $C^2$ function $u$, and $\Phi$ is a $C^1$ function defined in a small neighborhood of $\Gamma$ and known as the phase discontinuity.